kdl-org/kdl/SPEC.md

 #### Escapes

-In addition to literal code points, a number of "escapes" are supported.
+In addition to literal code points, a number of "escapes" are supported in Quoted Strings.
 "Escapes" are the character `\` followed by another character, and are interpreted as described in the following table: